 A further notable example of brewery success during Prohibition is Pennsylvania’s Fort Pitt Brewery, which had a 51-year run starting in 1906.

 In this December 1932 article in The Pittsburgh Press, the writer profiled the brewery and its Czech immigrant brewer, Joseph Vokral.
 Vokral had worked for many years in the legal industry before Prohibition, in Chicago, arriving in Pittsburgh relatively late in his career in 1925.

-The journalist found Vokral’s college education a novel element.
-Most brewers in those days received either on-the-job training or perhaps a stint at one of the (fairly new) brewing schools in the country.
+Vokral’s college education was a novel element for the journalist.
+Most brewers in those days received either on-the-job training or perhaps a stint at one of the (fairly new) brewing schools.

-Vokral was clearly a partisan of Czech lager brewing, preferring (understandably) his birth nation’s hops.
+Vokral was clearly a partisan of Czech lager brewing, and preferred (understandably) the hops of his native country.
 His near beer was probably very good, it would be interesting to try it alongside the current crop.

-Of course real beer came back the following year.
-Fort Pitt Brewery had many ups and downs after, by some accounts never fully recovering from the decease in 1935 of its main shareholder Samuel Grenet, a charismatic politician-businessman.
+Of course, real beer came back the following year.
+Fort Pitt Brewery had many ups and downs after Repeal, by some accounts never fully recovering from the death in 1935 of its principal Samuel Grenet, a charismatic politician-businessman.

 While many breweries foundered during Prohibition – of that there is no doubt – the twin pole analyses of economic and social history help illuminate a period often thought of as one long disaster for American breweries.
 It wasn’t.